zakwarren/nightsawayforms/README.md

 Are you a Scout Leader who's tired of all the paperwork required for a nights away event?
 Then this is the app for you!

-nightsAwayForms takes all the boring, repetitive tasks and automates them for you.
+nightsawayforms takes all the boring, repetitive tasks and automates them for you.
 It asks a set of simple questions and uses your answers to fill in the details.

-Use nightsAwayForms as part of your camp planning to take the pain away and let you focus on the fun.
+Use nightsawayforms as part of your camp planning to take the pain away and let you focus on the fun.

+This is not an official Scout Association product.
+We're just keen Scout Leaders who wanted to automate the paperwork process when organising nights away events.

 Detailed documentation is in the "docs" directory.

 ##Quick start
 -----------

-1. Run nightsAwayForms to begin.
+1. Run nightsawayforms to begin.

 2. It will ask you a series of questions.
 It will offer to store group details in a config file in the config directory to save time in future uses.

-3. The first time it runs, nightsAwayForms will write default settings to the config directory.
+3. The first time it runs, nightsawayforms will write default settings to the config directory.
 These are:
    - equipment.json for group equipment
    - kitList.json for personal kit lists